ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 both security and privacy.

-3. The extended error codes Blocked and Filtered defined in Section 4 of {{!RFC8914}} can be returned by a DNS server to provide additional information about the cause of an DNS error.
+3. The extended error codes Blocked and Filtered defined in
+{{Section 4 of !RFC8914}} can be returned by a DNS server to provide additional information about the cause of a DNS error.

 4. These extended error codes do not suffer from the limitations discussed in bullets (1) and (2), but the user still does not know the